terra-money/docs/docs/develop/terrain/cw20-factory.md

 ```

 :::{tip}

-If your code is not working as expected, you can [clone the repo with all changes done until now](https://github.com/emidev98/token-factory/commit/181192559b9d1b6356dd15812e75bddb5f270162).
+If your code is not working as expected, you can [clone the repo with all changes done until now](https://github.com/emidev98/token-factory/commit/8da7892486704c54e33442b156d63178f5137527).

+A hosted website for the token factory can be [found here](http://tokens-factory.decentryfi.xyz).
 :::